David0tt/DeepGTAV/Readme.md

 for me employed GTAV from the Epic store in version 1.0.2060.1

 ## Installation of DeepGTAV
+1. Install MS Visual Studio 2017 with `Desktop developement with C++` and `Game Developement with C++` selected.
+This installs some dependencies, that are needed, otherwise DeepGTAV crashes without an error.
-1. Obtain the newest version of ScriptHookV from (http://dev-c.com/GTAV/scripthookv) and copy the files from `bin/` to `DeepGTAV-PreSIL/Release/` overwriting the old files (this is not necessery when using GTAV in version 1.0.2245.0 or older)
+2. Obtain the newest version of ScriptHookV from (http://dev-c.com/GTAV/scripthookv) and copy the files from `bin/` to `DeepGTAV-PreSIL/Release/` overwriting the old files (this is not necessery when using GTAV in version 1.0.2245.0 or older)
-2. Copy the contents of `DeepGTAV-PreSIL/bin/Release/` to the GTAV install directory
+3. Copy the contents of `DeepGTAV-PreSIL/bin/Release/` to the GTAV install directory
-3. Replace the save game data in `Documents/Rockstar Games/GTA V/Profiles/` with
+4. Replace the save game data in `Documents/Rockstar Games/GTA V/Profiles/` with
    the contents of `DeepGTAV-PreSIL/bin/SaveGame`

-4. Done!
+5. Done!

-5. Only if you are using the reinforcement learning rewarder: Download paths.xml (https://drive.google.com/file/d/0B6pR5O2YrmHnNU9EMDBSSFpMV00/view?usp=sharing) and store it in the GTAV install directory
+6. Only if you are using the reinforcement learning rewarder: Download paths.xml (https://drive.google.com/file/d/0B6pR5O2YrmHnNU9EMDBSSFpMV00/view?usp=sharing) and store it in the GTAV install directory